 By definition, $M_{ik}(t)$ is a mean zero martingale process with respect to appropriate filtration (Andersen and Gill, 1982).
-Hence, we propose the following estimating equations to obtain the estimators of $\beta_k$ and $h_k$, $k=1,2,\ldots,K$, and Solving the above two equations iteratively we obtain the estimators of $\beta_k$ and $h_k$, $k=1,2,\ldots,K$.
-These estimating equations (\ref{betahat}) and (\ref{LTMO}) reduces to the estimating equation given by Chen et al. (2002) when the failure is due to only one cause.
+We now propose the following estimating equations to obtain the estimators of $\beta_k$ and $h_k(.)$, $k=1,2,\ldots,K$, and Solving the above equations iteratively we obtain the estimators of $\beta_k$ and $h_k(.)$, $k=1,2,\ldots,K$.
+The estimating equations in (\ref{betahat}) and (\ref{LTMO}) reduce to the estimating equations given by Chen et al. (2002) when $k=1$.

-Once the estimators of $\beta_k$ and $h_k(t)$ are available one can estimate the overall survival function without estimating probability of cure.
+When the estimators of $\beta_k$ and $h_k(t)$ are obtained, one can estimate the overall survival function without estimating cure probability.
 However, our newly proposed method enables us to estimate the cured probability from the proposed model itself.
-We use Eq. (\ref{LTMCOMPSUR}) to estimate the cure fraction.
-By definition (see page 348 of Lawless (2002)), Thus the cure fraction is estimated using the equation given by
+We use (\ref{LTMCOMPSUR}) to estimate the cure fraction.
+From the definition of cumulative incidence function we have (Lawless, 2002), Hence, the cure probability can be obtained using the relation